-This paper therefore brings together key elements from institutional analysis (and from HI in particular) and recent gender and politics scholarship, to develop an analytical framework that can be used to examine different instances of institutional change.
-To demonstrate the importance of improving our understanding of how institutional change and the different processes associated with institutional change are gendered, this paper starts by exploring the gaps in current analyses before outlining some preliminary ways in which this research might be undertaken that will contribute to improving that understanding.
-It begins by examining the state of play in the gendered analysis of institutional change, before looking at institutional analyses of change more generally, highlighting some of the problems and deficiencies that remain in each.
-The second half of the paper outlines a way forward by developing a framework that draws on HI and feminist institutionalism.
-It delineates some different forms of institutional change and outlines some key themes to explore for each one that will enable us to better understand how each is gendered and how far each might be used by change actors as part of a gender equity strategy.
+This working paper brings together some key elements from institutional analysis (and in particular from the work on institutional change of HI scholars, James Mahoney, Wolfgang Streeck and Kathleen Thelen) and from recent gender and politics scholarship, to develop an analytical framework that can be used to examine different instances of institutional change.
+To demonstrate the importance of improving our understanding of how institutional change and the different processes associated with institutional change are gendered, the paper starts by examining the development of gendered analyses of institutions.
+It then looks at institutional analyses more generally, highlighting some of the gaps and deficiencies that remain.
+The second half of the paper outlines some preliminary ways in which new research might be undertaken.
+Exploring how one set of ideas emerging from HI could be used by feminist institutionalism, it delineates some different forms of institutional change and outlines some key themes for each one that will enhance our understanding of how each is gendered and how far each might be used by change actors as part of a gender equity strategy.